5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: ML-based Solution

 In this section, we design an RL algorithm to solve the optimization problem of the considered use case.
 RL is distinct from supervised and unsupervised learning in the field of ML in that supervised learning is performed from a training set with annotations provided by an external supervisor (task-driven), whereas unsupervised learning is typically a process of discovering the implicit structure in unannotated data (data-driven).
 RL is suitable for this case since the method provides a unique feature: the trade-off between exploration and exploitation, in which an intelligence agent must benefit from prior experience while still subjecting itself to trial and error, allowing for a larger action selection space in the future (i.e., learning from mistakes).

 In order to achieve better self-control decisions for our scenario, we applied deep Q-network (DQN) as our base RL algorithm.
-The algorithm was firstly proposed by Mnih et al. in \cite{mnih2013playing}\cite{mnih2015human} by combining convolutional neural networks with Q-learning algorithms \cite{watkins1989learning} in traditional RL.
+The algorithm was first proposed by Mnih et al. in \cite{mnih2013playing}\cite{mnih2015human} by combining convolutional neural networks with Q-learning algorithms \cite{watkins1989learning} in traditional RL.
 The approach has been frequently used in gaming and static environments.
 However, the original approach is incapable of adapting to our MC situation due to environmental changes.
-To address these issues, we have proposed two significant improvements in our autonomous UAV-BS control algorithm (Algorithm \ref{alg:DQN}): adaptive exploration control and value-based action selection.
+To address these issues, we have proposed two significant schemes in our autonomous UAV-BSs control algorithm (Algorithm \ref{alg:DQN}): adaptive exploration control and value-based action selection.